arittASinha2003/LiveWeather/README.md

 This is a real-time weather application built using `Node.js`, `Express`, and the `OpenWeatherMap API`.
 It allows users to get current weather information by entering a city name.

-Azure Web App Link: [Click Here](https://weatherjs.azurewebsites.net/)
+Weather Web App Link: [Click Here](https://liveweather-mroa.onrender.com)

 ## Features